benchristel/benchristel.github.io/_posts/2018-06-30-tdd-is-about-minimizing-testing.md

 test runs, the more I'll have to throw away if the tests reveal a conceptual flaw in my design.

-All of this means that integrated testing is expensive.
+All of this means that end-to-end testing is expensive.
-It's not quite as expensive as relying on manual QA, nor as potentially disastrous as forgoing testing entirely, but it is expensive.
+It's probably not as expensive as relying on manual QA, but it is expensive.
 And, just like QA, it does nothing to discourage developers from writing horrific, bug-prone code under time pressure.
 Over a product's lifespan, this can